 Now imagine paying off that nasty revolving credit card debt.
 Say you carry a credit card with an APY of 19%.
 By eliminating that interest payment, you’re instantly giving yourself a 19% gain.
 Try getting that in the stock market!

 Not only that, but before you get started investing, it’s important that you address your consumer debt.
 Trust me, it will be one of the best decisions you ever make.

 Unlike Dave Ramsey or Suze Orman, we at Investor Junkie don’t necessarily think that all debt is evil.

-Debt can be used as a tool to increase income either immediately, like in rental real estate, or in the future like a college education.
+Debt can be used as a tool to increase income either immediately, as in rental real estate or in a college education.